-Distribution and Habitat: Native to the Green, Kentucky, Licking, and Little Sandy river drainages, and Kinniconick and Tygarts creeks.
+Native to the Green, Kentucky, Licking, and Little Sandy river drainages, and Kinniconick and Tygarts creeks.
 Muskellunge inhabit pools of medium to large rivers, often near fallen logs with accumulated debris.
-They are stocked annually in Green River, Cave Run, and Buckhorn lakes, where they are usually found in shoreline habitat associated with structure.
+They are stocked annually in Green River Lake, Cave Run Lake, Dewey Lake and Buckhorn Lake, where they are usually found in shoreline habitat associated with structure.
 Several stream populations are also maintained through supplemental stockings due to poor reproductive success in the wild.